 Susan Sarandon has a tendency to play strong female characters that never make any apologies.
 From Thelma and Louise and Lorenzo's Oil to Stepmom, she is always a force, which feels true to who she is in real life as well.
-After an Academy Award win and numerous nominations, her career has never slowed down, not even after having children.
+After an Academy Award win and numerous nominations, her career has never slowed down.
 But despite her rise to fame in Hollywood, she has always maintained an incredibly close relationship with her daughter Eva Amurri Martino.

 Eva is the Oscar winner's only child from her first marriage to Italian filmmaker Franco Amurri.
 She was born after her mom had already made a name for herself starring in The Rocky Horror Picture Show.
 Since the actress continued booking films right and left, young Eva spent much of her childhood backstage on her mother's movie sets.

 Eva has appeared in numerous films with her mother over the years including Dead Man Walking, The Banger Sisters, Middle of Nowhere, That's My Boy, and Mothers and Daughters.
-She also appeared on numerous TV shows like Californication and Undateable but after having her daughter Marlowe with ex-husband Kyle Martino, she decided that she wanted to take a step back from acting and be a more active parent.
+She also appeared on numerous TV shows like Californication and Undateable but after having her daughter Marlowe with ex-husband Kyle Martino, she had then decided that she wanted to take a step back from acting and be a more active parent.
+(Spoiler alert... fear not she's back and better than ever!)
 As a result, she started her own blog, Happily Eva After, so she could keep working while being present at home.
 She's been a blogger ever since and regularly shares pics of her life and family on social media.
 And that includes her celeb mom, of course.

 "I just wanted to be putting my energy into something that I felt was just constructing something more positive in my life and for my daughter, especially," she explained.